 Faculty of Computer Science

-TU Dresden has one of the largest departments of Computer Science in Germany.
-With 26 professors, it hosts 2000 students and educates 220 graduates per year, as well as 30 PhDs.
-The department earns more than 10M€ third-party funds per year, being the second-best grant-raising department in Germany.
-It takes part in three excellence clusters, two Collaborative Research Centers (SFB 356 and 248), as well as three PhD training groups (Graduiertenkolleg) and a Max-Planck IMPRS Graduate School.
+The TUD has one of the largest computer science departments in Germany.
+With 26 professors, the department educates 2,000 students and 220 graduates, as well as 30 Ph.D. candidates, per year.
+The department earns over 10 million euros in third-party funds each year, making it the second-best grant-raising department in Germany.
+The department participates in three excellence clusters and two Collaborative Research Centers (SFB 356 and 248).
+It is also involved in three PhD training groups (Graduiertenkolleg) and a Max Planck IMPRS Graduate School.

 Faculty of Mechanical Science and Engineering